xCounsel/adminpays/example/_posts/2022-01-10-admins-defendants.md

 # Conclusions

 Thus, from the text above, we can formulate the following conclusions from this court practice:
-1. ==If you administer a domain name, you bear the risks of violating the rights of third parties.==
+1. If you administer a domain name, you bear the risks of violating the rights of third parties.

-2. ==If you administer a domain name, in certain cases you may be recognized as an information intermediary.==
+2. If you administer a domain name, in certain cases you may be recognized as an information intermediary.

-3. ==If the court establishes the responsibility of the administrator, compensation for violation of the rights of third parties may be significant== (for example, over 500,000 rubles, see the decision of the Arbitration Court of the Moscow region in case No. A41-27647/14, the decision of the Arbitration Court of the City of St. Petersburg and the Leningrad region in case No. A56-61922/2014).
+3. If the court establishes the responsibility of the administrator, compensation for violation of the rights of third parties may be significant (for example, over 500,000 rubles, see the decision of the Arbitration Court of the Moscow region in case No. A41-27647/14, the decision of the Arbitration Court of the City of St. Petersburg and the Leningrad region in case No. A56-61922/2014).

 So, if you are a domain name administrator, you should pay special attention to check whether you are violating intellectual property rights by using the appropriate domain name.
 And if you are at the stage of acquiring or registering a domain name, it is recommended to make this check in advance – it can help in the next future to avoid the situation where you will be forced to pay compensation to a third party for violation (even unintentional) of this party’s rights.